⚠️

 For the example above we'd rebuild the rows.
 The easiest way to do that would be to merge the left column's 2nd row with the header row, create a new row below it and move the extra content into that row (cut and paste it), then clean up the header row height (adjusting it with your mouse) and if needed style the new row e.g. if you want it to stand out as a subheading.

-2. Fixing merged table rows
+2. Demonstration of fixing merged table rows

 3. If you want merged cells to show on some pages but not on others then that’s trickier.
 Instead it’s better to split your table into different tables and create a new header row matching the last.